wb-gs507938/mysql/intl.en-US/User Guide/Backup and recovery/Recover MySQL data/Recover data directly to the master instance.md

     **Note:**

     -   This article is applicable only to MySQL instances.
 To recover data directly to a SQL server instance, see [Recover data directly to the master instance](intl.en-US/User Guide/Backup and recovery/Recover SQL Server/PPAS/PostgreSQL data/Recover data directly to the master instance.md)
     -   If a read-only instance exists, the specified backup data cannot directly overwrite the original data of the master instance.
 You can only recover the data through a clone instance.
-For more information, see [Recovering from a temporary instance to a primary instance recovering from a clone instance to a primary instance](intl.en-US/User Guide/Backup and recovery/Recover MySQL data/Recovering from a clone or temporary instance to a primary instance.md).
+For more information, see [Recover from a clone instance to the master instance](intl.en-US/User Guide/Backup and recovery/Recover MySQL data/Recovering from a clone or temporary instance to a primary instance.md).
-2. Log on to the [RDSconsole](https://rds.console.aliyun.com/) .
+2. Log on to the [RDS console](https://rds.console.aliyun.com/) .
 3. Select the region where the target instance is located.
 4. Click the ID of the target instance to go to the Basic Information page.
 5. Select **Backup and Recovery** in the left-side menu.